neelaryan2/MultimodalSentimentAnalysis/Readme.txt

 		- Run the script
 	-MOSEI
-		- To run trimodal hfusion  for iemocap upload the script 'trimodal-fusion-for-mosei.py' to kaggle
+		- To run trimodal hfusion  for mosei upload the script 'trimodal-fusion-for-mosei.py' to kaggle

 		- Import the dataset from:  https://www.kaggle.com/alirehan/mosei-dataset-3way

+		- Run the script

+- Bimodal
+	- IEMOCAP
+		- To run bimodal model for iemocap dataset upload the script 'bimodal_iemocap.py' to kaggle

+		- Import the dataset from: https://www.kaggle.com/alirehan/multimodal-sentiment

+		- Run the script
+	- MOSEI
+		- To run bimodal model for mosei dataset upload the script 'bimodal_mosei.py' to kaggle

+		- Import the dataset from: https://www.kaggle.com/alirehan/mosei-dataset-3way

+		- Run the script

+- Unimodal
+	- IEMOCAP
+		- To run the unimodal model for iemocap dataset upload the script 'unimodal_iemocap.py' to kaggle

+		- Import the dataset from: https://www.kaggle.com/alirehan/multimodal-sentiment

+		- Run the script
+	- MOSEI
+		- To run the unimodal mode (and demo) for mosei dataset upload the script 'unimodal_mosei.py' to kaggle

+		- Import the dataset from: https://www.kaggle.com/alirehan/mosei-dataset-3way

+		- Import the word2vec embeddings from: https://www.kaggle.com/pkugoodspeed/nlpword2vecembeddingspretrained

 		- Run the script

 2. Memory Fusion Network (MFN)